Compare Electric Rates in Ohio

 How to Switch Electric Providers in Ohio

-In a competitive electricity market like Ohio, both commercial and residential customers are provided with energy choice – meaning all customers get to choose their specific energy supplier, plan and rate, and then switch – based on any existing contract terms, renewal dates and fees.
+In a competitive electricity market like Ohio, both business and residential customers are provided with energy choice – meaning all customers get to choose their specific energy supplier, plan and rate, and then switch – based on any existing contract terms, renewal dates and fees.

 As an Ohio electricity customer, it’s important to track your contract renewal date.
 When your energy plan is due to renew, it’s a good time to compare electricity rates and then switch to the best rate for your home or business.
 When switching energy plans, keep these 5 easy steps in mind: